sandyMax974/boris_bike_challenge/README.md

 As a maintainer of the system,
-So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.
+So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.√
 ```

 ## Planning & Modelling